-No. 1: Expand the existing treatment plant within the City of West Sacramento.

-No. 2 Contract with SRCSD pursuant to Government Code 56133.
+- No. 1: Expand the existing treatment plant within the City of West Sacramento or construct a new treatment plant. - No. 2 Contract with SRCSD pursuant to Government Code 56133.
 LAFCo approval is not required when two public agencies contract for service.
 Section (e) states: "this section does not apply to contracts or agreements solely involving two or more public agencies where the public service to be provided is an alternative to, or substitute for, public services already being provided by an existing public service provider and where the level of service to be provided is consistent with the level of service contemplated by the existing service provider."